fabric8io-images/fish-pepper/README.md

 image.
 The build it quite similar and we will build for OpenJDK 7 and 8 with a JDK and JRE, respectively.

-All the configuration files are documented, so please have a look how the tepmplating works.
+All the configuration files are documented, so please have a look a them to see how the tepmplating works.

-The top-level `fish-pepper.yml` holds definitions which can are global for all images used.

-Each sub-directory is checked for a `fp-config.yml` and if this exists, this directory is supposed to specify a fish-pepper build where the image is by default named like the directory.